NOW AVAILABLE: "Revolutionary Episodes Dataset," version 1.0 (for more information, go to "Datasets" on this website).

 The Revolutionary City: Urbanization and the Global Transformation of Rebellion (Princeton University Press, 2022).

-Understood as a mass siege of an established government by its own population with the goals of bringing about regime-change and effecting substantive political or social change, a revolution is an extraordinary moment of what Foucault called “chance reversal”--when the ongoing trajectory of a political order can be ruptured and potentially altered in fundamental ways by those subject to it.
-As Trotsky put it, revolutions involve “the forcible entry of the masses in the realm of rulership over their own destiny”; they are political projects of mass collective agency in the remaking of government and society.
+Understood as a mass siege of an established government by its own population with the goals of bringing about regime-change and effecting substantive political or social change, revolutions are, in Foucauldian terms, exceptional moments of “chance reversal”--when the ongoing trajectory of a political order is ruptured and potentially altered in fundamental ways by those subject to it.
 But the ways in which populations go about the business of regime-change from below, the reasons they engage in such action, and the social forces that mobilize in revolution have altered dramatically over the past century.
-I am writing a book about this transformation--and in particular, about the impact of urbanization and the consolidation of political power in cities on the incidence, practice, and consequences of revolution.
+This book is about that transformation--and in particular, about the impact of urbanization and the concentration of people, power, and wealth in cities on the incidence, practice, and consequences of political revolutions.